5 Automations That Pay for Themselves in 30 Days

 2. Automated Review Requests

 Google reviews are modern social proof.
-A business with 150 reviews and a 4.8-star rating will out-convert a business with 10 reviews every single time, even if the second business does better work.
+A business with 150 reviews and a 4.8-star rating out-converts a business with 10 reviews every single time, even if the second business does better work.

 The Cost

-Research from Harvard Business Review shows that a one-star increase on Yelp leads to a 5% to 9% increase in revenue.
+Research published in the Harvard Business Review shows that a one-star increase in Yelp rating leads to a 5% to 9% increase in revenue.
 Having fewer reviews than your competitors acts as a hidden tax on every dollar you spend on advertising.
 If you are doing $500,000 in annual revenue, a 5% lift from better reviews is worth $25,000.

 Most business owners know they need reviews.
 They tell their staff to ask.
 They put a sign at the register.
 But manual requests are inconsistent.
 Employees forget.
 Customers forget by the time they reach their car.
 Without a system, you only get reviews from the extremes: people who are ecstatic and people who are furious.